jarun/buku/README.md

                            N=1: URL, N=2: URL and tag, N=3: title,
                            N=4: URL, title and tag
-      -j, --json           Json formatted output for -p and search --colors             set output colors (see man page for details) --nc                 disable color output
+      -j, --json           Json formatted output for -p and search --nc                 disable color output
       --np                 do not show the prompt, run and exit -o, --open [...]     browse bookmarks by indices and ranges